ananace/flatpak-dwarffortress/README.md

 - Install dfhack
 	- Add an option to boot dfhack or not
 - Improve install steps, don't compile useless parts
+- Perhaps work the Dwarf Fortress folders into a more XDG-ish state (~/data, ~/cache, ~/config, etc)
+- Make a proper readme
+- Look into possibly packaging and publishing the package somewhere, depending on what bay12games thinks